Update on CEER-EBRD Assignments

 - Affordability: A team from Germany and Austria developed a primer on affordability and the design of mitigation measures for vulnerable consumers’ protection.

-- A team from Estonia and Italy are leading on an assignment on balancing costs arrangements for renewable energy producers.
+- A team from Estonia and Italy completed the assignment on balancing costs arrangements for renewable energy producers.

-- The team will carry out desk research and develop case studies that will inform recommendations on:
+- The team undertook desk research and developed case studies that informed recommendations on:

 - - Market and regulatory conditions under which RES producers should become balancing responsible parties and